 Imre Nagy, a national hero of Hungary had been executed for treason against the communist party in 1958.
 It was only fitting that this hero was buried at Heroes' Square.

 Items such as medieval children's toys and the tooth of King Matthias Corvinus' leopard (he kept it as a pet) were found during an excavation of Castle Hill.

 Shopping here is fabulous (it's what I loved most about the city.)
 On my trip to Budapest, we shopped at two malls.
 Mammut is a large shopping mall which was located just a few blocks from the bed and breakfast where we stayed, Mohácsi Panzió.
 We shopped here literally every day we were in Budapest.
 This mall has an amazing European clothing store called Mango, which I highly recommend checking out.

-Margaret Island is essentially a huge park that has everything including a 5350 meter jogging track, a Japanese garden, a zoo, areas for performances, and an absolutely stunning water tower.
+Margaret Island is essentially a huge park that has everything including a 5350-meter jogging track, a Japanese garden, a zoo, areas for performances, and a stunning water tower.